yao-yun/neodb/docs/development.md

 Main Django apps for NeoDB:
  - `users` manages user in typical Django fashion
  - `mastodon` this leverages [Mastodon API](https://docs.joinmastodon.org/client/intro/) ~and [Twitter API](https://developer.twitter.com/en/docs/twitter-api)~ for user login and data sync
- - `catalog` manages different types of items user may collect, and scrapers to fetch from external resources, see [catalog.md](catalog.md) for more details
+ - `catalog` manages different types of items user may collect, and scrapers to fetch from external resources, see [catalog.md](internals/catalog.md) for more details
- - `journal` manages user created content(review/ratings) and lists(collection/shelf/tag), see [journal.md](journal.md) for more details
+ - `journal` manages user created content(review/ratings) and lists(collection/shelf/tag), see [journal.md](internals/journal.md) for more details
- - `social` present timeline and notification for local users, see [social.md](social.md) for more details
+ - `social` present timeline and notification for local users, see [social.md](internals/social.md) for more details
- - `takahe` communicate with Takahe (a separate Django server, run side by side with this server, code in `neodb_takahe` as submodule)
+ - `takahe` communicate with Takahe (a separate Django server, run side by side with this server, code in `neodb_takahe` as submodule), see [federation.md](internals/federation.md) for customization of ActivityPub protocol
  - `legacy` this is only used by instances upgraded from 0.4.x and earlier, to provide a link mapping from old urls to new ones.
 If your journey starts with 0.5 and later, feel free to ignore it.